pawelpikus/cypress-tests/README.md

 ## 💿 Installation

 1. Make sure you have `Node` installed.
 The project uses `Node v18.4.0`.
-2. In your Terminal, got to the folder from where you want to run your tests and `git clone` this repository.
+2. In your Terminal, go to the folder from where you want to run your tests and `git clone` this repository.
 3. `cd` to the project folder and install the deps:

 `npm install`